Emmanunu/Emmanunu/README.md

 ### 👋 Hey, I’m @Emmanunu or Emmanuelle !

-  I'm a 19-year-old computer science student based in Canada, Quebec and I am passionate about programming.
+  I'm a 19-year-old computer science student based in Canada, Quebec and I am passionate about cybersecurity.

 ## 📦 Toolbox
 Web dev.